-The freshly established Global High Level Panel on Water and Peace is composed of 15 eminent persons coming from a variety of backgrounds and sectors, each nominated by one of the co-convening countries (Cambodia, Colombia, Costa Rica, Estonia, France, Ghana, Hungary, Jordan, Kazakhstan, Morocco, Oman, Senegal, Slovenia, Spain, and Switzerland).
+The Global High Level Panel on Water and Peace is composed of 15 eminent persons coming from a variety of backgrounds and sectors, each nominated by one of the co-convening countries (Cambodia, Colombia, Costa Rica, Estonia, France, Ghana, Hungary, Jordan, Kazakhstan, Morocco, Oman, Senegal, Slovenia, Spain, and Switzerland).
 It is chaired by H.E.
 Danilo Türk, former President of the Republic of Slovenia.
-In addition, an informal 'Group of Friends' of the Panel is being created to encourage participation from additional countries.
+It was launched in November 2015 in Geneva, and will release its work in September 2017.
+While the Panel functions outside the formal structure of the United Nations, it works in close cooperation with relevant stakeholders, including the UN which is represented in the Panel through UN-Water (as observer), taking into account already existing initiatives and organisations in the water sector.
+In addition, and for offering some political support to the work of the Panel, an informal 'Group of Friends' of Water and Peace has been created to encourage participation from additional countries.
+To this day, the Group of Friends has reunited up to 40 countries within the Permanent Missions to the UN in Geneva.